VladlenAfonin/ctbto-snt2025-764/README.md

   -h, --help            show this help message and exit -n NUMBER             number of iterations to perform for one measurement. default: 1000 -o FILE, --output FILE
-                        output file name with extension. by default the image isdisplayed after generation in a separate window
+                        output file name with extension. by default the image is displayed after generation in a separate window

   -s DIR, --save DIR    save generated data into a directory -l DIR, --load DIR    load generated data from a directory
 ```